 A year later their B & B became a reality.
 Cedar House Inn is lovingly decorated with an eclectic decor that reflects Mary Beth and Fred’s life together.
 From the antique hutches that graced Mary Beth’s childhood home to the Andrew Wyeth prints bought in their Delaware years to the carved fish purchased at the Tennessee Aquarium, the house is homey and personal.

 The bright funky colored mailboxes, house trim in purples, reds, greens and yellows reflect Mary Beth’s love for the painted ladies victorian homes in her hometown of Cape May, NJ.

 The inn and yurts reflect the couple’s interest in environmentally friendly construction and lowering their ecological footprint.
-It also provides an income that enables them to enjoy a lifestyle that fits their passion and right livelihood.

 “Thanks for a wonderful weekend!
 Your beautiful mountain inn is a delightful place to be.
 The decor is so cozy and the food fabulous.
 Your focus on the environment is an inspiration…” Linda and Buzz, Michigan